dkarwowski/tetris/README.md

 could go into the `build.sh` file and replace clang with gcc, as it should compile with either.

-Then, simply run `make` to build the library, `make run` to run the game itself.
+Then, simply run `make` to build the library, `./bin/tetris` to run the game itself.
 Note that you have to launch the game from the data directory at the moment, I'll be fixing that in a later update.